scholarslab/scholarslab.github.io/pages/about.md

 For inquiries about our Makerspace, write to [slabmakerspace@virginia.edu](mailto:slabmakerspace@virginia.edu).

-We are also on Twitter [@ScholarsLab](https://twitter.com/ScholarsLab) and on Mastodon at [hcommons.social/@scholarslab](https://hcommons.social/@scholarslab), though we do not currently monitor replies nor DMs to those accounts.
+We are active posting on [Bluesky](https://bsky.app/profile/scholarslab.bsky.social), though we do not currently monitor replies to that account.

 ## How was this website made?
 This website contains the collective effort of our [staff and collaborators](/people), past and present.
 The website has existed in multiple forms: most recently, as a WordPress site (?-2018) and now a Jekyll-generated static website (2018-current).